About the Northern Center

 Mining Impacts & Energy Program Manager

-Katie grew up playing in the woods of Pennsylvania and first came to Alaska to work in Denali National Park in 2014.
-One season became five, working as a guide and educator to help visitors explore and connect with the park’s ecosystems.
-Her love of Interior Alaska’s landscapes and strong community led her to finding a permanent home in Fairbanks.
-Since then, Katie has applied her background and experience in environmental studies and public engagement to environmental outreach, youth and community education, and habitat restoration in Interior Alaska.
-She is excited to learn from and work alongside social and environmental advocates throughout the state, and use her skills and enthusiasm to advance the health and protection of the ecosystems and communities of Interior and Northern Alaska.
+Katie grew up playing in the woods of Pennsylvania and first came to Alaska to work in Denali National Park and Preserve in 2014.
+After five seasons working as a guide and educator, she found a permanent home in Fairbanks.
+Since then, Katie has applied her enthusiasm and experience to environmental advocacy, youth and community education, and habitat restoration across Interior Alaska.
+She is honored to work alongside leaders and community members throughout the state to advance the health and protection of the waters, lands, and communities of Interior and Northern Alaska.
 Outside of the office, you’ll find Katie sharing trail-side snacks with her dogs and friends.

 Emily Mesner